Back to National Guide

 Melbourne-Specific Considerations

 Melbourne's electricity distribution is split across multiple networks.
 CitiPower covers the CBD and inner suburbs, Powercor covers the west, United Energy covers the south-east, and Jemena and AusNet cover other areas.
-Your electrician needs to know which distributor services your property, as connection requirements vary.
+Your electrician needs to know which distributor services your property, as controlled load tariff availability and metering requirements vary between networks.

 Hiring a Licensed Electrician in VIC